Mom, you can’t say that

 Susan Gale

-I became a mom in 1984, then 1990 and then a grandmother in 2010.
-It’s been an amazing adventure in love throughout the years growing everyday.
+Once upon a time ago I became a mom in 1984, then 1990 and then a grandmother in 2010.
+It’s been an amazing adventure in love throughout the years growing every day in joy and love…so very blessed.

-I can’t keep a house plant alive, but I’m amazed that I did manage to navigate keeping a couple of humans going.
+I can’t keep a house plant alive.
+I’m amazed that I did manage to navigate keeping a couple of humans going.
 And I guess that’s all that counts, right?

 Happy Mother’s Day!